“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 Dag’s only donation had been born of her favorite lover, a zaxir patch designer named Hib Perkad.

 “I’m unaware of her location,” Dag’s brow bent.
 “Nor am I privy to the whereabouts of her maker.”

 “You know where her maker is—”

 “-Figurative communication,” Dag snapped.
 “Do you no longer recognize the emblematic, Sofita?”

 “I’m trying to ascertain why you’d incorporate it,” Sofita accused.
 “When speaking about your life’s love.”

 In the second production year, Dag had accepted a position in the Office of Helovx Advocacy.
-At the same time, her lover had opted to remain a patch designer at the Zaxiri College.
-One day, Dag voiced her expectation that Perkad cease working after birthing their donat.
-Perkad disagreeing fractured the relationship.
+Hib Perkad opted to remain a patch designer at the Zaxiri College.
+Dag voiced her expectation that Perkad cease working after birthing their donat, and Perkad disagreeing had fractured the relationship.